 The following are common methods of usability testing:

-In remote testing, users conduct a series of tasks in their own environment – and their attempts to accomplish tasks are often recorded via a browser webcam.
-This type of testing can be done either with a moderator (using webinar or conference call technology) or as a self-guided test.
+In remote testing, moderators will create a test plan and ask users to conduct a series of tasks in their own environment – and their attempts to accomplish tasks are often recorded via a browser webcam.
+This type of user testing can be done either with a moderator (using webinar or conference call technology) or as a self-guided test.